timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 2. If we insert a new node and it's not the first node created during the current step, we connect the previously inserted node and the new node through a suffix link.
 3. After creating a new node from an `active_node` that is not the root node, we follow the suffix link going out of that node, if there is one, and reset the `active_node` to the node it points to.
 If there is no suffix link, we set the `active_node` to the root. `active_edge` and `active_length` remain unchanged.

-These rules may not be immediately obvious, but we will see later how they make sense and help us construct the tree.
+These rules may not be immediately obvious, but later we will see how they help us construct the tree.
 We can think of the active point as a sliding window that moves through the string and shows us where in the tree we need to insert a new node.
 At each step, the suffix represented by the sliding window is added to the tree.
 The active point is the key element of the algorithm that helps us construct the tree in linear time.

 Now let's start constructing the suffix tree.
-We will have 10 steps, each responsible for a character.
+We will have 10 steps, each step being responsible for a character.
 Let's mark the current step as `#` and note that each edge holds an interval pointing to a substring within the source string.
 For example, an interval `[0,2]` would point to the word `vel`.

 ## Step 0